Corrections, discrepancies, and advice

 What is ‘Tax Information’ or ‘AEI’ and what do I need to provide and why?

 The ‘Tax Information’ section on your online account enables us to collect the necessary information from you to fulfil our Automatic Exchange of Information (AEI) reporting obligations.

 Where do I update my password?

-In the 2021 Insight Discovery Middle East Panorama, 71% of 1000 respondents said they now have a high level of confidence about receiving their gratuity payment when leaving their employer in the DIFC.
+In the 2021 Insight Discovery Middle East Panorama, 71% of 1000 respondents said they now have a high level of confidence about receiving their gratuity payment when leaving their employer in the DIFC and whilst not specifically included within the survey response this is likely attributable to the introduction DEWS.
 In the rest of the UAE, awareness and confidence drops to 40%.

-In an employee survey conducted by Zurich in 2021, almost 80% of respondents said that they felt the move to DEWS had positively or very positively impacted their control over their end of service benefits.
+In a DIFC employee survey conducted by Zurich in 2021, almost 80% of respondents said that they felt the move to DEWS had positively or very positively impacted their control over their end of service benefits.

 Keep an eye on our Zurich Magazine for articles and insights.